Salvador

 at the Municipal Theater in Figueres in 1919.
 In 1921

-sister of his deceased wife, which the younger Salvador
+the sister of his deceased wife, which the younger

 In

-of Arts (Academia de San Fernando).
-Dalí already
+Academy of Arts (Academia de San Fernando).
+Dalí

-drew attention as an eccentric, wearing long hair and
+already drew attention as an eccentric, wearing long

-sideburns, coat, stockings and knee britches in the
+hair and sideburns, coat, stockings and knee britches

-fashion style of a century earlier.
-What got him the
+in the fashion style of a century earlier.
+What got

-most attention from his fellow students were his paintings
+him the most attention from his fellow students were

-where he experimented with Cubism (even though in these
+his paintings where he experimented with Cubism (even

-earliest Cubist works he arguably did not completely
+though in these earliest Cubist works he arguably

-understand the movement, for his only information on
+did not completely understand the movement, for his

 Dalí